 - Freckles, mostly on your face and shoulders

-Some types of skin cancer appear as a small growth or as a sore that bleeds easily, crusts over, heals and then reopens.
-In the case of melanoma, an existing mole may change or a new, suspicious-looking mole may develop.
-Other types of melanoma develop in areas of long-term sun exposure and start as dark flat spots that slowly darken and enlarge, known as lentigo maligna.
+Some types of skin cancer appear as a small growth or a sore that bleeds easily, crusts over, heals and then reopens.
+With melanoma, an existing mole may change or a new, suspicious-looking mole may develop.
+A type of melanoma called lentigo maligna develops in areas of long-term sun exposure.
+It starts as a tan flat spot that slowly darkens and enlarges.

 See your doctor if you notice a new skin growth, a bothersome change in your skin, a change in the appearance or texture of a mole, or a sore that doesn't heal.

-You're likely to first see your family doctor or primary care doctor.
-Before you go to your appointment, make a list of all medications that you're taking — including vitamins, herbs and over-the-counter drugs — as some medications increase your sensitivity to UV radiation.
+Most sunburns heal fine on their own.
+But you may seek treatment if you have severe or repeated sunburn.
+You're likely to first see your primary care doctor.
+Before you go to your appointment, list the medications you're taking — including vitamins, herbs and over-the-counter drugs.
+Some drugs increase your sensitivity to UV light.

-For sunburn, some basic questions to ask your doctor include:
+Questions to ask your doctor about sunburn include: